-For Network Benefits you must obtain prior authorization from the Claims Administrator as soon as the possibility of a Cellular or Gene Therapy arises.
-If you do not obtain prior authorization and if, as a result, the services are not received from a Designated Provider, Network Benefits will not be paid.
-Non-Network Benefits will apply.
+For Benefits you must provide pre-service notification as soon as the possibility of a Cellular or Gene Therapy arises.
+If you do not pre-service notification and if, as a result, the services are not received from a Designated Provider, Network Benefits will not be paid.